mratsim/constantine/PLANNING.md

 - introduce batchAffine_vartime
 - Optimized square_repeated in assembly for Montgomery and Crandall/Pseudo-Mersenne primes
 - Optimized elliptic curve directly calling assembly without ADX checks and limited input/output movement in registers or using function multi-versioning.
+- LLVM IR:
+  - use internal or private linkage type
+  - look into calling conventions like "fast" or "Tail fast"
+  - check if returning a value from function is propely optimized compared to in-place result
+  - use readnone (pure) and readmem attribute for functions
+  - look into passing parameter as arrays instead of pointers?
+  - use hot function attribute

 ### User Experience track